codatio/codat-docs/docs/lending/excel/audit-report.md

 - The date the report was generated.
 - The _from_ and _to_ dates for the data contained in the report.
 - The data types that were analyzed (the `AnalyzedDataTypes` field) to produce the report.
 - The data types that were not used (the `UnAnalyzedDataTypes` field) to generate this report.
-To maximise the value of the Audit Report you should enable these data types.
+To maximize the value of the Audit Report you should enable these data types.

 #### Processing summary